Is your savings fund failing to fulfil its potential? Our experts tell you how you could invest £10,000 and make it work harder for you.

 Whether you do your own investing, or get the experts to do the hard work for you, when you sign up to any investment service, make sure you are aware of all the fees and potential additional charges that you might pay.
 If you’re not sure, ask!

 Don’t pick stocks

-This might sound like a strange tip for an article about investing, but picking individual stocks is one of the worst ways to approach it.
+This might sound like a strange tip for an article about investing, but picking individual stocks and shares is one of the worst ways to approach it.
 That’s because by only selecting one stock, or a handful of stocks, you are not spreading your risk very evenly – in other words you’re putting all your £10,000 worth of eggs in one basket.
 When you buy a company’s stock, your fate is linked to that company’s success and if it happens to have a bad year, the share price, and with it, your investment, will fall.